Azure Virtual Desktop on Surface

 For a list of approved partner providers and independent software vendors, visit the Azure Marketplace and search for Azure Virtual Desktop.
 Some partners also provide Virtual Desktop as a Service (DaaS).
 DaaS frees you from having to maintain your own virtual machines (VMs) by providing a fully managed, turnkey desktop and virtualization service.
 The ability to deliver customized desktops to users anywhere in the world enables companies to quickly adjust to changing market conditions by spinning up cloud desktops on demand—when and where they’re needed.

 Microsoft Surface Devices

 Surface engineering has long set new standards for innovation by going beyond the keyboard and mouse to imagine more natural ways of interacting with devices, whether by touch, voice, ink, or Surface Dial.
 And with chip-to-cloud integration of Microsoft 365 and the security and manageability of Windows 10 Pro, Surface delivers connected hardware, software, apps, and services the way they were intended.
 Although it’s possible to run AVD from Windows devices dating back to Windows 7, Microsoft Surface devices provide unique advantages including support for:

-- Flexible form factors - like 2-in-1 devices such as Surface Pro 7+, Surface Go 2, Surface Pro 7, and Surface Pro X with pen, touch and detachable keyboard.
+- Flexible form factors - like 2-in-1 devices such as Surface Pro 8, Surface Go 3, and Surface Pro X with pen, touch and detachable keyboard.
 You can even use Surface Duo to connect to AVD.

 - Persistent, on-demand and just-in-time work scenarios - with offline and on-device access for more productive experiences.